10up/gutenberg-best-practices/training/Block-Based-Themes/10-block-bindings.md

 - Block bindings let core blocks display dynamic values without custom blocks.
 - You need both a PHP source (real values) and a JS source (editor previews).
 - Seven core blocks support bindings out of the box.
-As of WP 7.0, any block can opt in via the `block_bindings_supported_attributes` filter.
+As of WP 6.9, any block can opt in via the `block_bindings_supported_attributes` filter.
+As of WP 7.0, those bindable attributes also support Pattern Overrides.
 - Use `core/post-meta` for simple meta display.
 Use a custom source for computed or formatted values.
 - Always handle null/empty values: bound blocks always render their markup.
 - Bindings are not conditional: you can't hide a block based on whether a value exists.